UKHASnet/UKHASnet_Firmware/arduino_sensor/README.md

 This does not repeat, instead it sleeps inbetween it's own beacons to save battery power.
 This can run for many months off a single set of cheap AA batteries (7 months so far and counting!).

-It is planned in the future to power the sensor off a switched Arduino Pin, to reduce standby current further.
-However this has not yet been implemented. *Phil - PCBs with this function on the way!*s

 NodeConfig.h
 ======